threefoldtech/0-core/docs/booting/qemu.md

 KVM acceleration can be used
 ```

-If hardware virtualization is not enabled you have to go first to the BIOS/UEFI settings to enable it.
+If hardware virtualization is not enabled you first have to enable it in the BIOS/UEFI settings.

 ## Configure the bridge